 There’s nothing more frustrating than trying to navigate a conversation with a passing tourist who doesn’t share your native tongue.
 Unfortunately, many nations (but, let’s be honest, mostly English speaking nations) have an even more infuriating double standard when it comes to this.
 Even a token effort to learn the local language can go a long way, and even if they do speak a smattering of English, few locals will try that hard to engage you in your tongue if you haven’t bothered to learn theirs.
 Don’t believe me?
 Go to Paris and spend a day speaking only in English.
 The next day, speak in French as much as you can.
 Suddenly those famously hostile Parisians are much more amiable.
 Start learning before you go (even a hasty crash course on the plane is fine) and you’ll find people are far more accepting and appreciative of you.
 You don’t even have to become fluent overnight.
 The very act of making an effort is often appreciated.

 Stay away from the big brands

 It really is bewildering how many people travel thousands upon thousands of miles only to scour their destination looking for a McDonalds or a Starbucks.
-Sure, there’s comfort in familiarity and it may even be fun to see how a local take on an international chain may differ from your experience (I can get a beer with my Bic Mac meal, whoopee) but clinging to familiar brands will inevitably cheapen your experience rather than enrich it.
+Sure, there’s comfort in familiarity and it may even be fun to see how a local take on an international chain may differ from your experience but clinging to familiar brands will inevitably cheapen your experience rather than enrich it.
 Of course you’ll see locals in Starbucks but the local economy and your tastebuds will benefit more from trying the independently run coffee shop around the corner.
 If you have a food intolerances or special dietary requirements like veganism it may be tempting to turn to the familiar but there’s always another way.
 Learning enough of the language to communicate your needs is a great first step while apps like Happy Cow can help you find vegetarian and vegan food options all over the world.